xuthus83/pigallery2/MANPAGE.md

 `npm start -- --help` prints the following:

 ```
 Usage: <appname> [options]

 Meta cli options:
 --help                           prints this manual
 --config-path                    sets the config file location
 --config-attachState             prints the value state (default, readonly, volatile, etc..) to the config file
 --config-attachDesc              prints description to the config file
 --config-rewrite-cli             updates the config file with the options from cli switches
 --config-rewrite-env             updates the config file with the options from environmental variables
 --config-string-enum             enums are stored as string in the config file (instead of numbers)
 --config-save-if-not-exist       creates config file if not exist
 --config-save-and-exist          creates config file and terminates

 <appname> can be configured through the configuration file, cli switches and environmental variables.
 All settings are case sensitive.
 Example for setting config MyConf through cli: '<appname> --MyConf=5'
 and through env variable: 'SET MyConf=5' .

 Default values can be also overwritten by prefixing the options with 'default-',
  like '<appname> --default-MyConf=5' and  'SET default-MyConf=5'

 App CLI options:
   --Server-sessionSecret                                 (default: [])
   --Server-port                                          (default: 80)
   --Server-host                                          (default: '0.0.0.0')
   --Server-Media-folder                                 Images are loaded from this folder (read permission required) (default: 'demo/images')
   --Server-Media-tempFolder                             Thumbnails, coverted photos, videos will be stored here (write permission required) (default: 'demo/tmp')
-  --Server-Media-photoProcessingLibrary                  (default: 'sharp')
   --Server-Media-Video-transcoding-bitRate               (default: 5242880)
   --Server-Media-Video-transcoding-resolution            (default: 720)
   --Server-Media-Video-transcoding-fps                   (default: 25)